Early Career Workshop

 - A two-page summary of your research, including theoretical framework, methods used, and plans for moving forward in conference style.
 It should become clear from your summary how your research relates to Learning Sciences / CSCL research.
 This paper will be the basis for the two-page paper that will be published in the proceedings.

 Participation is limited and competitive.
-Selection criteria include eligibility requirements, scientific quality of the proposal, potential benefit of the participation to the applicant and the Learning Sciences community, and the assembly of a productive and diverse cohort regarding institutions, topics, disciplines, and nationalities.
+Selection criteria include eligibility requirements, scientific quality of the proposal, potential benefit of the participation to the applicant and to the Learning Sciences community, and the assembly of a productive and diverse cohort regarding institutions, topics, disciplines, and nationalities.